The old FJ ute still sits in the paddock where it decided long ago it was tired of being misused and would go into voluntary retirement.

-The family of 5 kids had learnt to drive in it and many stories of adventurous youthful exploits around the farm are still told when they all come together.
+The family of 5 kids had learnt to drive in it and many stories of adventurous youthful exploits around the farm are still told when the family all come together.

-The old car still maintains a special place in the family.
+The old FJ still maintains a special place in their memory.
 Its operational life may well be over and what is left of the genuine leather on the seats, dry and torn.
 However, every dent has a memory and every scratch a story.

-Just like seeing their Dad’s old car brings memories flooding back for the family, so the cross outside a church allows Christians to remember the man who died for everyone on the hill of Calvary.
+Just like the sight of the old FJ brings memories flooding back for the family, so the cross outside a church allows Christians to remember the man who died for everyone on the hill of Calvary.

-The old car will eventually rust away, but the cross will always be with us.
+The old FJ will eventually rust away, but the cross will always be a part of our life.

 I’m Peter Mack and that’s faith.